| C (continued) |

 communicate"

-the final Christ-figure imagery and the smile on Luke's face as he
+sequence with the final Christ-figure imagery and the smile on Luke's

-sasses back ("What we've got here is a failure to communicate")
+face as he sassed back: ("What we've got here is a failure

-and is killed (and his epitaph: "he's a natural-born world-shaker")
+and was killed (and his epitaph: "he's a natural-born world-shaker")

 |